-You may think it’s obvious how these ingredients affect the chocolate’s final flavor— they make the chocolate taste like the inclusions, right?
-But this isn’t always the case.
+You may think it's obvious how these ingredients affect the chocolate's final flavor— they make the chocolate taste like the inclusions, right?
+But this isn't always the case.
 Any chocolate reviewer can humbly impart this truth.
-Each ingredient, down to the added cocoa butter, affects the final experience for the chocoholic in question.
-The state of the ingredient, and when & where they’re added during the chocolate making process also affect flavor & texture.
+Each ingredient, down to the added cocoa butter, affects the final experience for the consumer.
+The state of the ingredient, and when & where they're added during the chocolate making process also affect flavor & texture.

-Inclusion Categories, Demystified
+Inclusion Categories, In-Depth

 Bar example: Ginger Milk Chocolate by Alluvia

 Always blended throughout the chocolate, extracts are added at the end of processing due to their fragility.
 Natural extracts such as ginger oil have the tendency to lose their flavor potency if heated, as would happen several times during the refining stage of the chocolate making process.
-Note that most bars will not include more than one flavor extract, due to their tendency to overwhelm in high quantities.
+Note that most bars will not include more than one flavor extract, due to their tendency to overwhelm the palate in high quantities.

 Bar example: Strawberry Basil by Raaka